I was hesitant to get into Super Mario Maker 2.

 - "Four Cursed Blocks": RC9-CJL-GSG

 - "Shell Switch Kingdom": 09J-QWR-N8G

 How about you, dear readers - what has been your experience of designing levels in Super Mario Maker 2?
-I'd be curious to hear from both seasoned developers and also people for whom the title has been your first foray into game design - so please Tweet me your thoughts!
+I'd be curious to hear from both seasoned developers and also people for whom the title has been your first foray into game design - so please post your thoughts in the comments!